Approximate Bayesian Computation via Population Monte Carlo and Classification: Review of Previous Methods

+Core idea: SMC ABC uses particles accepted at the previous iteration to propose new particles.
+As the error threshold decreases, the particles more closely resemble the posterior distribution.
+By proposing particles adaptively, far fewer simulations from the likelihood function are required than if one were to use a vanilla rejection sampling scheme as in section 2.2.3.

-However, SMC ABC is not without problems: for small values of $\epsilon_{i}$ the probability of accepting parameter values may become quite small, even for parameter values sampled from the true posterior.
-When the data-generating distribution $p(\cdot|\theta)$ is hard to simulate, generating a huge number of samples from the likelihood of each particle at each iteration is infeasible.
+However, SMC ABC is not without problems: for small values of $\epsilon_{T}$ it is possible for parameter values sampled from the true posterior to be rejected.
+This is exaggerated when the observed data are not a representative sample of the true distribution, as is common with small datasets.
+A poor choice of schedule and $\epsilon_{T}$ may result in a high rejection rate of particles.
+When the data-generating distribution $p(\cdot|\theta)$ is hard to simulate from, generating a large number of samples from the likelihood of each particle at each iteration is infeasible.
+SMC ABC also suffers from the subjectivity problem: we are still required to choose the summary statistics, discrepancy measure, and an epsilon schedule.